 From the makers of WordPress, my money is with bbPress all the way.
 It’s the only plugin here that follows true integration, and simple configuration that defines exactly why WordPress is so popular in the first place; furthermore it perfectly compliments BuddyPress.
 If you’re not afraid of a little hard work and coding though, Vanilla would be my next choice; it’s simple yet powerful, and has a superb track record with some of the biggest names on the internet.

 Did I miss your favorite WordPress forum software?
+What are some of the other best WordPress plugins that do this?
 Do let me know about it in the comments.
 In the meantime, check out all our other WordPress and web development articles.